lancerkind/webapp-devops-aws/Readme.md

 **Issue**: Deployment workflow can't checkout webapp repo
 - **Solution**: If webapp is private, add PAT to infrastructure repo secrets as `WEBAPP_REPO_TOKEN` and use it in checkout step

-##### Benefits of This Approach

-- ✅ **Separation of Concerns**: Webapp developers don't need AWS or Terraform knowledge
-- ✅ **Automatic Deployments**: Push to main = automatic deploy
-- ✅ **Audit Trail**: Full deployment history in GitHub Actions
-- ✅ **Rollback Capability**: Can manually trigger deployment of any previous commit
-- ✅ **Security**: AWS credentials only stored in infrastructure repo
-- ✅ **Flexibility**: Manual trigger option for deploying specific versions

-Notes on costs and cleanup:
-- If you skip destroy, ensure you run scripts/destroy.sh or terraform destroy in terraform/ afterward to avoid charges.
-- S3 artifact buckets with versioning may retain versions; empty and delete as needed.

 ---